vkmithun05/MCW-Cloud-native-applications/Hands-on lab/HOL step-by-step - Cloud-native applications - Infrastructure edition.md

     - Project name: `fabmedical`
     - Source server type: `MongoDB`
     - Target server type: `CosmosDB (MongoDB API)`
-    - Choose type of activity: `Offine data migration`
+    - Choose type of activity: `Offline data migration`

     ![The screenshot shows the New migration project pane with values entered.](media/dms-new-migration-project.png "New migration project pane")

     > **Note:** The **Offline data migration** activity type is selected since you will be performing a one-time migration from MongoDB to Cosmos DB.
-Also, the data in the database wont be updated during the migration.
+Also, the data in the database won't be updated during the migration.
 In a production scenario, you will want to choose the migration project activity type that best fits your solution requirements.

 4. On the **MongoDB to Azure Database for CosmosDB Offline Migration Wizard** pane, enter the following values for the **Select source** tab: